BND Hamburger Icon

 Open row

-Whether it’s answering employee questions or scheduling meetings, Alexa for Business is a useful device for increasing productivity around the office.
-However, some professionals are hesitant to use this voice assistant because they are unsure how difficult – and costly – it will be to create the tasks they want to implement.
+While Amazon’s virtual assistant Alexa has become a popular tool for turning on lights, playing music and storing your shopping lists, it also provides added benefits in the workplace.
+Whether answering employee questions or scheduling meetings, Alexa for Business is a useful device for increasing productivity around the office.
+However, some professionals are hesitant to use this voice assistant because they are unsure how difficult — and costly — it will be to create the tasks they want Alexa to complete.

 The good news for nontechnical professionals is that Amazon has released its own Skill Blueprints.
-These allow you to create your own skills in a matter of minutes, free of charge and with no coding required.
-It’s one of a growing number of technologies that can improve productivity while saving money.
+These allow you to create your own Alexa skills in a matter of minutes, free of charge and with no coding required.
+It’s one of a growing number of technologies that can boost productivity while saving money.

 What is Alexa for Business?

 With Alexa for Business, employers can install shared devices throughout their workplaces.
 For example, they can be placed in conference rooms and used to launch and control conferencing systems.
-Shared devices could also be placed in other areas, like copy rooms and lobbies.
+Shared devices could also be placed in other areas, such as copy rooms and lobbies.
+In addition, employees can have devices in their personal offices to manage their calendars and to-do lists.

 How to set up Alexa for Business

-• Shared devices: $7 per device
+• Shared devices: $7 per device, per month

-• Enrolled users: $3 per user
+• Enrolled users: $3 per user, per month

 How to use Alexa for Business